-- Why do you want to build a brand in this space?
+- Why have you built in this space?

 - What have you done to arrive at this point?

 - Who makes up the business?

 - What are you most proud of?

 - Why did you get started?

 - What is your brand strategy?

 Competitor Information

 It's good to include some competitor information.
 Try listing out: